Seven Soldiers of Victory: The New Golden Age

-In the pages of "The New Golden Age", the Seven Soldiers of Victory get back together upon being summoned by Jill Carlyle.
+In "The New Golden Age", the Seven Soldiers of Victory reunite upon being summoned by Jill Carlyle.
 While Jill takes the adults on a mission, Stargirl and Red Arrow find out that they are going after Clock King.
-They find the Seven Soldiers of Victory fighting Clock King on a ship where the original Crimson Avenger had died on.
+They find the Seven Soldiers of Victory fighting Clock King on a ship where the original Crimson Avenger (Lee Travis) had died.
 Before Stargirl destroys Per Degaton's time machine that sends the ship back to its own time, Crimson Avenger tells her to find Wing.
-Once time is fixed, history was changed so that Lee Travis' body was found.
+Once time is fixed, history was changed so that Travis' body was found.
 A funeral was held by the Justice League and the Justice Society of America.
 The next day, Courtney joins Pat and the Seven Soldiers of Victory for breakfast.

 Halo Corporation

 The re-integration of the Wildstorm characters into the DCU saw a relaunch of the Wildcats title.
 In issue #2-3, Jacob Marlowe unveils a version of the Seven Soldiers of Victory that will serve as a public 'face' and PR cover for the covert actions of the Wildcats team.
 This team consists of Threshold (formerly of Dv8), Majestic, Andromache, Maul, Mother One, Agent Wax, and Pike.